-Greenval, the fully owned insurance subsidiary of Arval, enters into reinsurance agreements with ten reinsurers with respect to third-party liability and natural catastrophic events, ceded premiums to reinsurers representing circa 10% of Greenval GWP.
+Greenval, the fully owned insurance subsidiary of Arval, enters into reinsurance agreements with ten reinsurers with respect to third-party liability and natural catastrophic events, ceded premiums to reinsurers representing circa 10% 4% of Greenval GWP.
 Its reinsurance agreements and investment portfolio holdings arrangements expose Greenval to credit risk in the event of a default of its counterparties.
 It is therefore possible that Greenval could suffer losses because of its counterparty exposures and such losses could have a material adverse effect on its revenues, reserves and profit.
-Risk impact on the Greenval investment portfolio on a single (non BNP Group) counterparty/issuer is limited by Greenval investment policy at 5% of the investments held.
-Furthermore, Greenval solvency margin cover has grown from 146152% at secondfourth quarter 2019 to 180219% at secondfourth quarter 2020 reflecting the significant increase in the capital base of Greenval while the Solvency Capital Requirement also increased, albeit to a smaller degree. reflecting the increase of it Solvency Capital Requirement for Market and Counterparty risks from 20 million euros at second quarter 2019 to 25 million euros at second quarter 2020 in connection with the increase of the activity."
+Risk impact on the Greenval investment portfolio on a single (non BNP Group) counterparty/issuer is limited by Greenval investment policy at 5% 10% of the investments held in the technical reserves portfolio.
+Furthermore, Greenval solvency margin cover has grown from 152% to 174% at fourth quarter 2020 2021 (152% at fourth quarter 2020)., reflecting the significant increase in the capital base of Greenval while the Solvency Capital Requirement also increased, albeit to a smaller degree."